2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/obsolete/index.md

 1. Often customize search was used for simply disabling search results - which was overkill and confusing
 1. If many Views needed the same customizations it was hard to share the code

 Because of this we decided to change the implementation completely.
-As of 2sxc 12 search customization happens in a special code file which can be anywhere in your App.

----
+As of 2sxc v12 the search customization happens in a special code file which can be anywhere in your App.

-## History
+Your [view is then configured](xref:Basics.Cms.Search.Index) to use that code.

-1. Introduced in 2sxc 1.0
+👉 Use the new mechanisms explained in [Search Customizations](xref:NetCode.Search.Index)